Fields Overview

 property in your Collection or Global config:

-There are two main categories of fields in Payload:
+There are three main categories of fields in Payload:

 To begin writing fields, first determine which Field Type best supports your application.
 Then to author your field accordingly using the Field Options for your chosen field type.